Home

 Shaking, slow movement and trouble with speech, known as parkinsonism.

+Gradual loss of control of movements, such as walking, speaking, swallowing and breathing, known as motor neuron disease.
+CTE symptoms don't develop right after a head injury.
+Experts believe that they develop over years or decades after repeated head trauma.
 Experts also believe that CTE symptoms appear in two forms.
 In early life between the late 20s and early 30s, the first form of CTE may cause mental health and behavioral issues.
 Symptoms of this form include depression, anxiety, impulsive behavior and aggression.
 The second form of CTE is thought to cause symptoms later in life, around age 60.
 These symptoms include trouble with memory and thinking that is likely to progress to dementia.

 Videos